cremich/promptz-mcp/README.md

 ## Security Considerations

-- The API key is configured using environment variables, which is more secure than hardcoding it in the source code.
-- Make sure to keep your API key confidential and do not share it publicly.
-- This server only provides read access to prompts and does not implement any write operations.
+This server only provides read access to prompts and does not implement any write operations.